ISISNeutronMuon/quickBayes/docs/source/maths.rst

    P(M | D) = P(D | M) \frac{P(M)}{P(D)},

 where :math:`P(D | M)` is the probability of the data given the model, :math:`P(M)` is the probability of the model and :math:`P(D)` the probability of the data.
-The probability of the data will be the same for all models, so by taking a ratio the term can be removed
+The probability of the data will be the same for all models, so by taking a ratio it cancels out

 .. math::
    :label: odds